nikita-moor/dictionaries/_dictionaries/Schrevel1831.md

 ## Download

-Current version is [v1.3 (October 6, 2020)][1].
-This format is compatible with desktop GoldenDict only.
+Current version is [v1.4 (October 31, 2020)][1].
+This format is only compatible with desktop GoldenDict.

 Source files are [in the repository][3].